revandpratama/POS-app/README.md

 ### Base URL

-All API requests should be made to:
+All API requests should be directed to:
 ```
 http://localhost:8080/api
 ```